agrove21/011-note_taker/README.md

 - [Questions](#questions)

 ## Installation
-To install, clone the repository and run npm install.
+To install, clone the repository and run `npm install`.

 ## Usage
-Run the application using npm start and local server.
+Run the application using `node server.js`.

 ## License
 This project is licensed under the MIT license.